hoardinghopes/embodying-buber/src/posts/post-13.md

 The secret to the centering process is not to end it (_steps 1, 2, 3, 4, and done_) but to take an open-ended fifth step to encourage the changes to continue.
 Ask the question and then just hang out in _not-knowing_.
 That gives the body time to explore and formulate a response.
 It's all in the anticipation.

+_What would it be like to have a bit more ease?_

 Be humble, assume that there is always a response and that you might not be awake enough to recognise it or understand it.
 Remember that the body doesn't speak in words.
 Be patient – if not today, maybe tomorrow, or next week, or next month – the body _will answer_.
 Just keep asking the question with real curiosity and anticipation.

 ## A little bit more _ease_?